MaxBly/spotibly/README.md

 ]
 ```

-Then you can goto http://localhost:7800/spotibly/login to connect your spotify account
+Then you can goto http://localhost:7800/spotibly/logger/login to connect your spotify account
-then you can edit settings on http://localhost:7800/spotibly/settings